creativescala/creative-scala/src/pages/expressive-expressions/color.md

 |                             |           | the image.              |                              |
 +-----------------------------+-----------+-------------------------+------------------------------+

-: Some of the methods to add color to images in Doodle. {#tbl:pictures:color}
+: Some of the methods to add color to images in Doodle. @:tref(pictures:color)

 Doodle has various ways of creating colours.
 The simplest are the predefined colours in [CommonColors.scala][common-colors].
-Some of the most commonly used are described in [@tbl:pictures:colors].
+Some of the most commonly used are described in @:tref(pictures:colors).

 +--------------+-------+------------------------------------------+
 | Color        | Type  | Example                                  |